-We got our dogs years ago and I was missing so many essential pet supplies before bringing them home.
-Admittedly, it took me longer than expected to figure this whole dog ownership thing out.
-Until I owned a dog in 2010 I was a hardcore cat person.
-By comparison, cats are easy.
-A cat is happy with a bowl of food, a bowl of water, and a litter box.
+We got our dogs years ago and I was missing so many essential pet supplies in those first few weeks.
+I can admit it took me longer than expected to figure this whole dog mom thing out.
+Until I met my husband (a total dog person) I had only ever had cats.
+Cats are easy.
+Give a cat a bowl of food, a bowl of water, a litter box, and a few jingly toys and he’s happy.
 If you really want to spoil them you toss a little catnip their way now and then but that’s it.
 They do their own thing and are independent little creatures.

-Then, I fell in love with a man who had a dog.
-After a couple of years, I felt guilty because dogs are pack animals and we adopted a second dog.
-I became a person with no cats and two dogs.
-That was 5 years ago so I thought it would be a good time now to share with you 5 of my top pet supplies if you have a dog.
+Brandon already had a dog when we got together and instead of getting a cat, we decided to adopt a second dog to build a pack.
+Suddenly, I was a person with no cats and two dogs.
+That was 5 years ago so I thought it would be a good time now to share with you 5 of my top pet supplies if you are a new dog mom.

 A Dog Crate